CebolaLab/CUTandTAG/README.md

 Peak calling will be carried out using both [macs2](https://github.com/macs3-project/MACS) and SEACR.
 First, for macs2:

-The `"$base"-sorted.bed` file is currently in the bedtools BEDPE format, which is not compatible with macs2.
+The `<sample>-sorted.bed` file is currently in the bedtools BEDPE format, which is not compatible with macs2.
 To convert to the macs2 BEDPE format, run the following:

-`cut -f 1,2,6 "$base"-sorted.bed | sort -k1,1n -k2,2n -k3,3n > "$base"-sorted-macs.bed`
+`cut -f 1,2,6 <sample>-sorted.bed | sort -k1,1n -k2,2n -k3,3n > <sample>-sorted-macs.bed`

 As described in the original CUT&Tag paper ([Kaya-Okur et al. 2019](https://www.nature.com/articles/s41467-019-09982-5#data-availability)), macs2 will be used with the following parameters:

-`macs2 callpeak -t "$base"-sorted-macs.bed -f BEDPE -p 1e-5 --keep-dup all -n output_prefix`
+`macs2 callpeak -t <sample>-sorted-macs.bed -f BEDPE -p 1e-5 --keep-dup all -n output_prefix`